arkntools/arknights-toolbox/README.md

 ----------

-If you know about English / Japanese / Korean, and are interested in helping this project to translate some interface text into English / Japanese / Korean, or improving them (my English is too poor), you can fork this project for translation, and then create a pull request to this project after completion.
-I will show the ID and avatar of all contributors in readme and the home page of this toolbox.
+If you know about English / Japanese / Korean, and are interested in helping this project to translate some interface text into English / Japanese / Korean, or improving them (my English is too poor), you can fork this project and then create a pull request after your translation is complete.
+I will show all contributors in readme and the home page of this toolbox.

 All locale files are in `src\locales\{lang}\_.json`.
 You can refer to the file of Chinese (zh) and English (en) to translate Japanese (ja) and Korean (ko).